ssilfies17/E-commerce-back-end/README.md

 ## Usage

+1. User should input their MySQL login information into the `.env` file located in the root directory.

-1. Open an integrated terminal in the root directory of the project and input the following command:
+2. Open an integrated terminal in the root directory of the project and input the following command:

 ```bash
 npm start
 ```

-2. If the following message appears
+3. If the following message appears

     ```bash
     API server running on port 3001!
     ```
-    Congratualtions!
+##### Congratualtions!
 Your node server is running.

-3. Open your favorite API communicator, such as Insomnia.
+4. Open your favorite API communicator, such as Insomnia.

-4. Follow along with the routes and various CRUD functions found in `Routes` folder.
+5. Follow along with the routes and various CRUD functions found in `Routes` folder.

 ## Credits